ytorg/Yotter/SELF-HOSTING.md

 ## Pre-Installation

 You will need a server of your own, or you can rent a VPS server on any service you like.
-Minimum requirements for about 20 users are 2GB of RAM and a Linux Server.
+Minimum requirements for ~100 users are 2GB of RAM and a Linux Server.
 It is better if the server is dedicated as whole to Yotter as it will improve performance and security.

 Everything that appears between `</>` needs to be changed by you.
 So for example if you see `<password>` you should change it for `weakDummyPassword` without keeping the `</>`.